HIPAA – What it Means to Employers

 - info related to payment of health benefits;

-- info identifying an individual or can be used to indentify an individual; and
+- can use info identifying an individual; and

 - info in the possession or control of a covered entity (45 CFR §§ 106.103 & 501).